Overview & background

 Use this tool to leave distance measurements directly on your plans.
-The length will be automatically calculated based on the initial measurement you previously made with the calibration tool.
+The length is automatically calculated based on the initial measurement made with the calibration tool.
 The symbol for this tool is a ruler.

 You can change the units of measurement used for these tools by going to the Settings page of the project.
 You will find a “Measurement” section where you can choose between “US/Imperial” (Feet and Inches) or “Metric/SI” (Meters).
-This will affect all the measurements that you previously made and all those that you go on to make on your plans.
+This will affect all the measurements that you previously made and all future ones you make on your plans.

 Changing the unit of measurement in the project settings tab